Nyash-Mauro/akan-naming/README.md

 ## Description
 This is a site that names and gives someone their Akan names
 ## Setup/Installation Requirements
-* Know your names
+* Know your Akan name
-* to list setup instructions
+* list setup instructions
 * Fill the forms
 * easy-to-understand
 * easy format